MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-windows-10-to-surface-devices-with-mdt.md

 The process of creating a reference image should always be performed in a virtual environment.
 When you use a virtual machine as the platform to build your reference image, you eliminate the need for installation of additional drivers.
 The drivers for a Hyper-V virtual machine are included by default in the factory Windows 10 image.
 When you avoid the installation of additional drivers – especially complex drivers that include application components like control panel applications – you ensure that the image created by your reference image process will be as universally compatible as possible.

->[!NOTE]
->A Generation 1 virtual machine is recommended for the preparation of a reference image in a Hyper-V virtual environment.
+>**Note:**&nbsp;&nbsp;A Generation 1 virtual machine is recommended for the preparation of a reference image in a Hyper-V virtual environment.

 Because customizations are performed by MDT at the time of deployment, the goal of reference image creation is not to perform customization but to increase performance during deployment by reducing the number of actions that need to occur on each deployed device.
 The biggest action that can slow down an MDT deployment is the installation of Windows updates.
 When MDT performs this step during the deployment process, it downloads the updates on each deployed device and installs them.
 By installing Windows updates in your reference image, the updates are already installed when the image is deployed to the device and the MDT update process only needs to install updates that are new since the image was created or are applicable to products other than Windows (for example, Microsoft Office updates).

->[!NOTE]
->Hyper-V is available not only on Windows Server, but also on Windows clients, including Professional and Enterprise editions of Windows 8, Windows 8.1, and Windows 10.
+>**Note:**&nbsp;&nbsp;Hyper-V is available not only on Windows Server, but also on Windows clients, including Professional and Enterprise editions of Windows 8, Windows 8.1, and Windows 10.
 Find out more at [Client Hyper-V on Windows 10](https://msdn.microsoft.com/virtualization/hyperv_on_windows/windows_welcome) and [Client Hyper-V on Windows 8 and Windows 8.1](https://technet.microsoft.com/library/hh857623) in the TechNet Library.
 Hyper-V is also available as a standalone product, Microsoft Hyper-V Server, at no cost.
-You can download [Microsoft Hyper-V Server 2012 R2](https://www.microsoft.com/en-us/evalcenter/evaluate-hyper-v-server-2012-r2) or [Microsoft Hyper-V Server 2016 Technical Preview](https://www.microsoft.com/en-us/evalcenter/evaluate-hyper-v-server-technical-preview) from the TechNet Evaluation Center.
+You can download [Microsoft Hyper-V Server 2012 R2](https://www.microsoft.com/evalcenter/evaluate-hyper-v-server-2012-r2) or [Microsoft Hyper-V Server 2016 Technical Preview](https://www.microsoft.com/evalcenter/evaluate-hyper-v-server-technical-preview) from the TechNet Evaluation Center.

 #### Surface firmware and drivers